Skip to main content

 Background to the proposed changes

 The Minister for Oceans and Fisheries agreed to decrease the ORH 3B TACC from 4,752 to 2,321 tonnes for the 2025–26 fishing year.
-As part of of this, the non-regulatory sub-area catch limit for the East and South Chatham Rise was reduced to 324 tonnes to allow the stock to rebuild.
+As part of this, the non-regulatory sub-area catch limit for the East and South Chatham Rise was reduced to 324 tonnes to allow the stock to rebuild.

 To support the rebuild, the minister agreed that the reduced TACC would be supported by the closure of orange roughy spawning areas.
 This is based on recent research that indicates fishing activity may disrupt spawning aggregations and influence spawning success.